If you use your own car on business travel for your employer you will normally be eligible for tax relief on the costs of running your own car.

 Advisory Fuel Rates

-HM Revenue & Customs also sets tax-free mileage allowance rates just to cover fuel costs ('Advisory Fuel Rates') or 'AFRs' incurred by employees on business motoring.
+HM Revenue & Customs also sets tax-free mileage allowance rates just to cover fuel costs incurred by employees on business motoring.

-The mileage rates vary according to the type of fuel for the car and the size of the car's engine.
+The mileage rates for cars with internal combustion engines (e.g. petrol and diesel) vary according to the type of fuel for the car and the size of the car's engine.

 What if I Receive a Cash Allowance?

-Let's say you travel 20,000 business miles each tax year and your receive from your employer;
+Let's say you travel 20,000 business miles each tax year and you receive from your employer;